alejandromon16/file-system-app/README.md

-# this is a project for Operating sistem class
+# this is a project for Operating system class

 to run this project:
 - npm install